-\paragraph{Mistral-7B} is an LLM with 7B parameters, surpassing the performance of the best open-source 13B model (LLaMA2) across multiple evaluation benchmarks.
-This model introduces grouped query attention to achieve faster inference and utilizes sliding window attention to extend the processed sequence length \cite{jiang2023mistral}.
+\paragraph{Mistral-7B} is a LLM with 7B parameters that outperforms the best open-source 13B model (LLaMA2) across multiple evaluation benchmarks.
+This model employs grouped query attention to achieve faster inference and utilizes sliding window attention to extend the processed sequence length \citep{jiang2023mistral}.

-\paragraph{Mistral-7B-sft} is a collection of SFT versions of Mistral-7B.
-Mistral-7B-sft-alpha is fine-tuned on the UltraChat dataset \cite{DBLP:conf/emnlp/DingCXQHL0Z23}.
-This dataset comprises 1.47M multi-turn dialogues generated by GPT-3.5-Turbo.
-Similarly, Mistral-7B-sft-beta is fine-tuned on a cleaned UltraChat dataset, consisting of 200k samples.
+\paragraph{Mistral-7B-sft} comprises SFT versions of Mistral-7B.
+Mistral-7B-sft-alpha is fine-tuned on the UltraChat dataset \citep{DBLP:conf/emnlp/DingCXQHL0Z23}, which consists of 1.47M multi-turn dialogues generated by GPT-3.5-Turbo.
+Similarly, Mistral-7B-sft-beta is fine-tuned on a cleaned version of the UltraChat dataset, containing 200k samples.

-\paragraph{Zephyr-7B} is based on Mistral-7B-sft-beta, trained with distilled supervised fine-tuning (dSFT) and distilled direct preference optimization (dDPO) to better align with human intentions in interactions.
-This model demonstrates comparable performance to a 70B chat model aligned using human feedback \cite{DBLP:journals/corr/abs-2310-16944}.
+\paragraph{Zephyr-7B} is built upon Mistral-7B-sft-beta and trained using distilled supervised fine-tuning (dSFT) and distilled direct preference optimization (dDPO) to better alignment with human intentions in interactions.
+This model demonstrates comparable performance to a 70B chat model aligned using human feedback \citep{DBLP:journals/corr/abs-2310-16944}.

-The average embeddings from final layer of LLMs were utilized as sentence representations.
+The average embeddings of all tokens from the final layer of LLMs were utilized as sentence representations.
 All the LLMs used in this paper are available from \url{https://huggingface.co/models}.